0xResIpsa/lawyer_disclaimer_template/README.md

 ***DISCLAIMERS FOLLOW: Please review and be advised of the following:***

-I am a lawyer admitted to practice in [List Jxd].
+I am a lawyer admitted to practice in New York and Washington, DC.

 **DISCLAIMER OF ATTORNEY – CLIENT RELATIONSHIP**